How Far Are We from Generating Missing Modalities with Foundation Models?: Introduction

-Our empirical analysis in Section~\ref{sec:evaluating} reveals two critical limitations in current foundation model-based approaches.
-First, audio prediction performance lags significantly behind that of image and text, primarily due to an over-reliance on text-based prompts that lack multimodal grounding.
+To this end, we construct 42 model variants spanning three paradigms and conduct extensive experiments, which reveal two critical limitations in current foundation model-based approaches.
+First, audio generation performance lags significantly behind that of image and text, primarily due to an over-reliance on text-based prompts that lack multimodal grounding.
 Incorporating a dedicated miner module to extract richer semantic context substantially narrows this gap.
 Second, most existing methods lack a robust mechanism for verifying generated outputs, often resulting in semantic inconsistencies.
-Introducing a ranking module to assess and filter generated candidates notably improves alignment and cross-modal coherence.
+Introducing a filter module to assess and verify generated candidates notably improves alignment and cross-modal coherence.

-Motivated by these findings, we propose an \textbf{A}gentic \textbf{F}ramework for \textbf{M}issing \textbf{M}odality prediction (\textbf{AFM$^2$}), which integrates three collaborative agents: a \textit{miner}, a \textit{verifier}, and a \textit{generator}.
+Motivated by these findings, we propose an \textbf{A}gentic \textbf{F}ramework for \textbf{M}issing \textbf{M}odality generation (\textbf{AFM$^2$}), which integrates three collaborative agents: a \textit{miner}, a \textit{verifier}, and a \textit{generator}.
 The miner adaptively extracts fine-grained elements such as objects, actions, and spatiotemporal cues, tailored to the input modality.
 The verifier synthesizes guidance by filtering noisy or inconsistent content and estimating the semantic plausibility of candidate generations.
 The generator then selects appropriate models and candidate counts based on this refined guidance.
 To further enhance robustness, we introduce a \textit{self-refinement mechanism}: if no candidate meets the verifier’s quality threshold, the guidance is refined and the generation process is restarted in an iterative loop.
-Comprehensive evaluation across all 42 variants demonstrates that our framework, particularly the miner and verifier agents, yields substantial improvements in the quality, consistency, and reliability of missing modality prediction over competitive baselines.
+Comprehensive evaluation across all 42 variants demonstrates that our framework, particularly the miner and verifier agents, yields substantial improvements in the quality, consistency, and reliability of missing modality generation over competitive baselines.
 Our main contributions are summarized as follows: